neuroinformatics-unit/translocator-models/README.md

 ## Introduction

 This repository contains scripts and modules used for modeling and analyzing fold changes in population firing rates in the visual cortex under various stimulus conditions.
-The scripts implement rate-based models, fitting procedures, and data visualization tools used in the accompanying research paper.
+The scripts implement rate-based models, fitting procedures, and data visualization tools used in Velez-Fort 2024.
+If you have any questions, please open an issue.

 ## Usage